Zmschellinger/Projects/README.md

-# School
+# School Work
-A respository for all school work
+This is a respository for all of my school work from Johns Hopkins